-- Existing Conditions: All existing wetlands, watercourses and water bodies within 200 feet of the site, regardless of size, will be delineated and described in a wetland study, including functional analyses, performed by a certified Professional Wetland Scientist.
-The source of each wetland's hydrology will be determined to assess how the Proposed Action will would alter the sources of hydrology for existing wetlands on the property.
+1. Existing Conditions: All existing wetlands, watercourses and water bodies within 200 feet of the site, regardless of size, will be delineated and described in a wetland study, including functional analyses, performed by a certified Professional Wetland Scientist.
+The source of each wetland's hydrology will be determined to assess how the Proposed Action would alter the sources of hydrology for existing wetlands on the property.
 Each point of delineation should be flagged and have GPS identification.
 A wetland map, full report, and resultant data sheets of the site's study will be included in the DEIS.
 Soil borings will be taken to identify wetland and hydric soils.
 Hydrophytic vegetation shall also be a wetland criterion.
 Identification of vernal pools and ephemeral streams shall be performed during the Spring season, with soils free of snow and not frozen, when these would be in evidence.
-All work will be conducted in accordance with the Town of Ossining Wetland Law and, if applicable, the regulations of the New York State Department of Environmental Conservation (NYSDEC) and the U.S. Army Corps of Engineers (USACE). jurisdiction of the wetlands will not be determined until wetlands have been delineated and wetland and watercourse connectivity have been established.
-Connectivity of existing wetlands and water courses may establish a total size warranting additional governing jurisdictions, including NYSDEC and USACE. - 2.
-Potential Impact: All proposed disturbance to or crossing of wetlands, wetlands buffers, water courses, and watercourse buffers will be clearly identified, described and mapped.
-All impacts proposed will be identified, measured and evaluated, including the loss of any and all vegetative cover due to construction.
+All work will be conducted in accordance with the Town of Ossining Wetland Law and, if applicable, the regulations of the New York State Department of Environmental Conservation (NYSDEC) and the U.S. Army Corps of Engineers (USACE).
+The jurisdiction of the wetlands will not be determined until wetlands have been delineated and wetland and watercourse connectivity have been established.
+Connectivity of existing wetlands and water courses may establish a total size warranting additional governing jurisdictions, including NYSDEC and USACE.